Milestones of the Zero Project

 The Essl Foundation also decides to join forces with Ashoka and social entrepreneurs supported by Ashoka, especially those working in the field of disabilities.

 The first report, entitled ESSL SOCIAL INDEX PILOT STUDY 2010, is published and mailed out to NGOs and service providers in Austria.
 It is also mailed to decision makers, governments and others in the countries that have been surveyed for the report.
 As the first of its kind, the report also receives some media attention within Austria.

 The first research using the newly developed social indicators is undertaken in Austria and 15 other, mostly European, countries.

 As sort of by-product, seven best practice examples are added to the research results.
 These not only flag the problems, but also, most importantly, provide solutions.
 The dearth of any research, studies or literature covering either best or innovative practices is noted.

 Several workshops are held together with different Austrian organizations and service providers for persons with disabilities.

-In consultation with Mr. Martin Essl, the Foundation decides to research and create a whole new set of indicators called, at that time, the Essl Social Index.
+The Essl Foundation starts to research and create a whole new set of indicators called, at that time, the Essl Social Index.
 These indicators are to provide both individual country evaluations and country comparisons.
-They are to be akin to those used to produce Transparency International’s Global Corruption Barometer and Corruption Perception Index, or those of the OECD’s PISA studies.

 The initial set of social indicators are to be designed around persons with disabilities as the first group of disadvantaged persons, to be followed by others such as the elderly, the homeless, children, women, migrants and others.